 Real estate appreciation plays a key part in the difference between buying and renting.
 A quick and dirty rule of thumb states that the cost of buying and then subsequently selling your home is about 10 percent of the purchase price of your home.
-That 10 percent encompasses things like closing fees, realtor commission and other associated costs.
-That 10 percent markup is something that needs to be made up for in the real estate appreciation of value of the home.
-If a particular area of does not appreciate by that amount, you probably will not make up the difference.
+That 10 percent encompasses things like closing fees, realtor commissions, and other associated costs.
+That 10 percent markup is something that needs to be made up for in the real estate appreciation of the value of the home.
+If a particular area does not appreciate that amount, you probably will not make up the difference.

 Length of Ownership

 That rule plays into the second strong factor in deciding whether to buy or rent: the length of time you plan to stay in a particular town or home.
 If you need to see that 10 percent appreciation to just break even on the transaction costs of buying and selling your home, staying in the home for only a short while does not give the real estate market in a particular area much time to appreciate.
-The longer you stay in a home, the greater its odds of appreciating in value, ensuring that you not only cover that 10 percent, but then have built up equity in the home as well.
+The longer you stay in a home, the greater its odds of appreciating in value, ensuring that you not only cover that 10 percent but then have built up equity in the home as well.

 Equity vs Interest as a Factor

 Though some people think that equity is an automatic feature of buying any home, that is not universally true and that comes down to time spent living in a home as well.
 When you buy, you pledge to pay not only the purchase price of the home but the interest payments on your mortgage as well.
-Over the first few years of payments, much of what you will be paying goes towards that interest amount and little goes towards paying down the principle, the purchase price of your home.
+Over the first few years of payments, much of what you will be paying goes towards that interest amount and little goes towards paying down the principal, the purchase price of your home.